-College Place School District educates a diverse population of 1300 + students from K-12th grade.
-The District is comprised of one high school, one middle school, and one elementary school.
-CPPS offers a broad range of course offerings and programs that align with Washington State Learning Goals are offered to students at all grade levels.
+College Place School District educates a diverse population of 1400 + students from preschool -12th grade.
+The District is comprised of one high school, one middle school, and one elementary school and one preschool.

-Once you go to the link above you will need to select the organization type that you want to view, either school or district.
+To view the OSPI Report Card for CPPS.
+CLICK HERE Once you go to the link above you will need to select the organization type that you want to view, either school or district.
 Once you select that, the list to the right will populate either a list of districts or schools in Washington state.
 You can also view different years by selecting that from the top of the page.
 Please contact the district office if you need help accessing the data.

-The CPPS Strategic Plan was updated in the fall of 2015.
+Strategic Plan The CPPS Strategic Plan was updated in the fall of 2015.
 It is a 3-year plan and was created from input from parents, students, staff and administration.
 Review the current Strategic Plan

-Focusing on Kids and their learning.
+District Vision Focusing on Kids and their learning.

-As a College Place graduate, I will distinguish myself by communicating, leading, learning and serving with integrity.
+District Mission As a College Place graduate, I will distinguish myself by communicating, leading, learning and serving with integrity.
 I am driven by a lifelong commitment of respect of others, the community and myself.

 College Place Public School District Guiding Principles

-- All students have positive, personalized relationships where they feel connected, valued and inspired to learn and contribute.
+All students have positive, personalized relationships where they feel connected, valued and inspired to learn and contribute.

-- Responsive, learner-centered environments that engage and rigorously challenge each student.
+Responsive, learner-centered environments that engage and rigorously challenge each student.

-- Students are connected to their community through real-life learning experiences, mentorships and adult advocacy.
+Students are connected to their community through real-life learning experiences, mentorships and adult advocacy.

-- All students learn through relevant, project-based, and collaborative experiences.
+All students learn through relevant, project-based, and collaborative experiences.

-At CPPS, the term "standards-based learning" is defined as the system of learning through instruction, assessment, grading and the reporting of student outcomes of their demonstration, understanding or mastery of the knowledge and skills they are expected to learn as they matriculate through their education.
+Standards-based Learning At CPPS, the term "standards-based learning" is defined as the system of learning through instruction, assessment, grading and the reporting of student outcomes of their demonstration, understanding or mastery of the knowledge and skills they are expected to learn as they matriculate through their education.

 College Place School District has adopted the Danielson Framework for Teaching as our instructional framework.

-The district is governed by a five-member school board, each elected to a four-year term.
+School Board The district is governed by a five-member school board, each elected to a four-year term.
 The current board members are: